-Various additional options such as PulseGuideTM software (included with the mount) and our fully supported V2 ASCOM driver are also available to make the connection between you, the astronomer, and the servo system versatile and straightforward.
+Various computer software and our fully supported V2 ASCOM driver are available to make the connection between you, the astronomer, and the servo system versatile and straightforward.
 Details on the servo system and the various options for control software can be found in the separate Astro-Physics GTO Servo Drive System Manual.